-rait 6 - Facilities Offsite at the village 6.1 The following facilities are currently ⊠ Activities or games room ☐ Medical consultation room available to residents: ☐ Arts and crafts room ☐ Restaurant ☐ Auditorium ☐ Shop ⊠ BBQ area outdoors ⊠ Swimming pool [indoor] ☐ Billiards room [heated] ⊠ Bowling green [indoor] ⊠ Separate lounge in community centre ⊠ Business centre (e.g. computers, printers, internet ⊠ Spa [indoor] access) [heated] ☐ Chapel / prayer room ⊠ Storage area for boats / caravans ☐ Communal laundries ☐ Tennis court [full/half] ⊠ Community room or centre ⊠ Village bus or transport ☐ Dining room ⊠ Workshop ⊠ Gardens Other - walking path around the ⊠ Gym perimeter of the village, gymnasium equipment in the pool area, emergency call access facilities. ☐ Hairdressing or beauty room The community centre also includes a craft area, library space, billiards area, kitchen facility and visiting consulting ⊠ Library room.
-Details about any facility that is not funded from the General Services Charge paid by residents or
+The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
+A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy.
+Note: see notice at end of document regarding inspection of the development approval documents.
+Part 6 - Facilities onsite e at the village 6.1 The following facilities are currently available to residents: Activities or games room ☐ Medical consultation room available to residents: ☐ Arts and crafts room ☐ Restaurant Auditorium □ Shop BBQ area outdoors Swimming pool [indoor] Billiards room (Billard table [heated] located in clubhouse) Separate lounge in community Bowling green [indoor] Business centre (e.g. computers, printers, internet access) centre Spa [indoor] Chapel / prayer room $\boxtimes$ Storage area for boats / caravans Communal laundries ☐ Tennis court [full/half] $oxed{ imes}$ Village bus or transport Community room or centre  Workshop Dining room ⊠ Other - ⊠ Gardens - walking path around perimeter of the village 🖾 Gym - Emergency call access - Community centre also includes a ☐ Hairdressing or beauty craft area and kitchen facility. room  Library that is not funded from the Genera is on access or sharing of facilities al Services Charge paid by residents or s (e.g. with an aged care facility).

-Details about any facility that is not funded from the General Services Charge paid by residents or if there are any restrictions on access or sharing of facilities (e.g. with an aged care facility).